-Supporting women in education, business and sport
+Supporting women in education, sport and health

 I look forward to working with you

 From the very beginning of our coaching relationship Karen established a foundation of trust which meant we could explore issues openly.
 She helped me to work through some self-perceptions which have been holding me back, developing a greater sense of self-confidence as I move into a new management role.

 Karen has the ability to pick up on the most important aspects of a conversation and sensitively challenge underlying assumptions, leading to greater clarity.
 I also valued her ability to bring in new techniques and thinking into the coaching, such as the work we did on exploring narratives which significantly helped me think more positively about what I can achieve.

 I have really valued my time with Karen and would strongly recommend her as a coach.

 Associate Professor in STEM Education, University of Leeds, UK